PrismaticFlower/shaderpatch/third_party.md

 ```

 ### [FreeType](https://www.freetype.org)
-Used in font_packer to easily load and render fonts.
+Used to load and render fonts.
 ```
 Portions of this software are copyright © 2020 The FreeType Project (www.freetype.org).
 All rights reserved.